-You will be fully supported in applying new skills and knowledge as part of your operational duties.
-This will let you put into practice what you are learning and help you to develop the skills and experience you need for this challenging but rewarding role.
+You will be fully supported throughout the process, helping you to develop and enhance the skills and experience you need for this challenging but rewarding role.

 You will need to successfully complete both operational and academic assessments before being awarded the diploma.

 Many people fail the vetting process because they withhold information.